Robert Abbott (director): Awards

 E:60's “Catfish Hunters” won a National Headliner Award, along with an Edward R. Murrow Award (Radio Television Digital News Association) for Outstanding Sports Journalism.
 The show won another National Headliner Award in 2011 for its episode “Picking up Butch”, and the episode “Corrective Rape” won a Gold Award at the United Nations Public Information Department-New York Festivals Event.
 E:60 has also won two Gracie Awards for Outstanding Soft News Feature in 2009 for the episode “Alba Colon” and in 2011 for “A League of Her Own”.

-The show was nominated for Sports Emmy awards 26 times between 2007–2011.
+The show was nominated for Sports Emmy awards 26 times between 2007 and 2011.
 The documentaries The Moses Project and Catholics vs. Convicts were nominated for their own Emmy Awards.

-Abbott has also received the following awards: Gold Medal for International TV Programming at the New York Festivals in 1994 (“The Moses Project”), Gold Award in 1995 at the Houston International Film Festival (“The Moses Project”), CINE Golden Eagle award in 1995 (Field of Screams), a Gold Medal for Sports Reporting at the 2001 National Headliner Awards (Bob Knight Investigation), and a Silver World Medal for 2000 International TV Programming at the New York Festivals (Bob Knight Investigative Report).
+Abbott has also received the following awards: Gold Medal for International TV Programming at the New York Festivals in 1994 (“The Moses Project”), Gold Award in 1995 at the Houston International Film Festival (“The Moses Project”), CINE Golden Eagle award in 1995 (Field of Screams), a gold medal for Sports Reporting at the 2001 National Headliner Awards (Bob Knight Investigation), and a Silver World Medal for 2000 International TV Programming at the New York Festivals (Bob Knight Investigative Report).